Socialism: Etymology

-For Andrew Vincent, "[t]he word 'socialism' finds its root in the Latin sociare, which means to combine or to share.
+According to Andrew Vincent, "[t]he word 'socialism' finds its root in the Latin sociare, which means to combine or to share.
 The related, more technical term in Roman and then medieval law was societas.
 This latter word could mean companionship and fellowship as well as the more legalistic idea of a consensual contract between freemen".

 Initial use of socialism was claimed by Pierre Leroux, who alleged he first used the term in the Parisian journal Le Globe in 1832.
 Leroux was a follower of Henri de Saint-Simon, one of the founders of what would later be labelled utopian socialism.
-Socialism contrasted with the liberal doctrine of individualism that emphasized the moral worth of the individual whilst stressing that people act or should act as if they are in isolation from one another.
+Socialism contrasted with the liberal doctrine of individualism that emphasized the moral worth of the individual while stressing that people act or should act as if they are in isolation from one another.
 The original utopian socialists condemned this doctrine of individualism for failing to address social concerns during the Industrial Revolution, including poverty, oppression, and vast wealth inequality.
 They viewed their society as harming community life by basing society on competition.
 They presented socialism as an alternative to liberal individualism based on the shared ownership of resources.
 Saint-Simon proposed economic planning, scientific administration and the application of scientific understanding to the organisation of society.
 By contrast, Robert Owen proposed to organise production and ownership via cooperatives.
 Socialism is also attributed in France to Marie Roch Louis Reybaud while in Britain it is attributed to Owen, who became one of the fathers of the cooperative movement.